Sonnet 410

 Each day you toil, that child, bereft of breast

-Is shaped in purpose by another’s mind;
+Is bent in purpose by another’s mind;

 His rote routines now formed of her behest